What's new

 Improved execution traces

 Objects in the execution trace are now fully represented up to an approximate size limit of 10 MB.
-Once this limit is reached, objects are represented by their hash code instead of their full state.
+After this limit is reached, objects are represented by their hash code instead of their full state.
 Learn more icon Learn more

 Promote decision services to multiple deployment spaces